 - Simmer on low heat for 2-3 hours or until cooked down and starting to darken.

 - Add carrot piece for the last 30 minutes to absorb acidity while the sauce thickens.

 - Remove the sprigs of fresh herbs, bay leaves, and piece of carrot.

 - Optional: Use an immersion blender to puree sauce until smooth (for a thicker sauce, skip this step).

 - Use fresh or store in the refrigerator up to 1 week, or can it according to your canner’s instructions for tomato products.

-- 1 tablespoon dried basil leaves (or 1/4 cup fresh, finely chopped)
+- 1 TBSP dried basil leaves or 1/4 cup fresh, finely chopped

-- Heat the olive oil in a medium size pot over medium heat.
+- Heat the olive oil in a medium-sized or large pot over medium heat.
 Add onions and saute until soft, about 5 minutes

 - Bring to a boil and immediately reduce to a simmer.

 - Simmer for 10-15 minutes to let flavors meld.
 (Can simmer longer if desired for a thicker sauce with a deeper flavor).